Bittukr7479/Bittukr7479/README.md

 ### Hi there 👋

 I'm Bittu from India, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like python, Django.
+I really enjoy learning languages and frameworks like python, Django, js...
 I also enjoy wireframing, ui, ux, and design in general.

 ## About Me